 Level 2 – Participation in Quality Improvement Activities

 To earn the M.D. with Distinction in Quality Improvement and Patient Safety, students must participate in quality improvement activities, including:

 - Summer employment with an approved quality improvement activity

 - Quality improvement projects

 Quality Improvement Capstone Paper

-To receive the distiction, each graduate will submit a written or oral presentation of a completed quality improvement project.
+To receive the Distinction in Quality Improvement and Patient Safety, each graduate will submit a written or oral presentation of a completed quality improvement project.
 The project must be approved by the responsible faculty and facilitated by the Office of Quality Improvement and Safety at UT Southwestern.
 Capstone presentations will follow the format outlined in the quality improvement training course.
 More than one student may work on the same project if approved by the responsible faculty.
 The project must be submitted for publication or as an abstract to an approved quality improvement or patient safety conference.

 Quality Improvement Capstone Presentation

 All participating students will give a formal presentation of the program or results to an audience that includes members of their committee.
-This presentation must take place before March 15 of the graduating semester for the distinction to be listed on their diploma.
+This presentation must take place before March 15 of the graduating semester for the Distinction in Quality Improvement and Patient Safety to be listed on their diploma.